Artist

 Celso Valli (keyboards)

-Paride Sforza (sax, clarinet)
+Paride Sforza (sax, flute, clarinet)

 Alan Taylor (bass, vocals)